 Reselling

 Reselling is about buying products, new or used, and selling them on at a higher price.
-While the word might conjour up images of selling second-hand goods on Ebay, a large proportion of online sellers are actually resellers.
-It’s a very common business model on online marketplace platforms.
+While the word might conjure up images of selling second-hand goods on eBay, the majority of online shops are essentially resellers.

-For example, you might buy popular mobile phones from major retailers then resell at a higher price.
-The key difference between a reseller and a dropshipper is that resellers do keep stock (even if in small quantities).
+The reselling model is especially common on major online marketplace platforms.
+For example, you might purchase popular mobile phones from major retailers and resell them at a higher price.
+The key difference between resellers and dropshippers is that resellers hold stock, even if only in small quantities.

 Private Label